rajch/interim-weavedocs/docs/install/installing-weave.md

-Ensure you are running Linux (kernel 3.8 or later) and have Docker (version 1.10.0 or later) installed.
+Ensure you are running Linux (kernel 3.8 or later) and have Docker (version 1.12.0 or later) installed.

 Install Weave Net by running the following:

-    sudo curl -L git.io/weave -o /usr/local/bin/weave
+    sudo curl -L https://reweave.azurewebsites.net/get-weave -o /usr/local/bin/weave
     sudo chmod a+x /usr/local/bin/weave

-If you are on OSX and you are using Docker Machine ensure that a VM is running and configured before downloading Weave Net.
-To set up a VM see [the Docker Machine documentation](https://docs.docker.com/installation/mac/#from-your-shell) or refer to ["Part 1: Launching Weave Net with Docker Machine"](/guides/part-1-launching-weave-net-with-docker-machine/).
+~~If you are on OSX and you are using Docker Machine ensure that a VM is running and configured before downloading Weave Net.
+To set up a VM see [the Docker Machine documentation](https://docs.docker.com/installation/mac/#from-your-shell) or refer to ["Part 1: Launching Weave Net with Docker Machine"](/guides/part-1-launching-weave-net-with-docker-machine/).~~

 After your VM is setup with Docker Machine, Weave Net can be launched directly from the OSX host.
 Weave Net respects the environment variable `DOCKER_HOST`, so that you can run and control a Weave Network locally on a remote host.
 See [Using The Weave Docker API Proxy]({{ '/tasks/weave-docker-api/using-proxy' | relative_url }}).